String Diagram of Optimal Transports: Conclusion

 \section{Conclusion}

 We introduce string diagrams as a hierarchical framework of OTs, and provide a new algorithm that exploits the algebraic structure over cost matrices.
-In experiments, our algorithm outperforms naive linear programming in all benchmarks.
+In experiments, our algorithm outperforms naive LP in all benchmarks.

-One of the future works is to develop hierarchical planning algorithms on string diagrams of OTs.
-For instance, adding an entropy regularization to OTs on string diagrams and extending the Sinkhorn algorithm to string diagrams of OTs may be a promising future direction.
+One of the future works is to study the complexity class of the string diagrams of OTs with choices (without the relaxation).
 Another interesting direction is to extend the framework of implicit Sinkhorn differentiation framework developed in, e.g., \cite{cvpr/EisenbergerTLBC22} by exploiting the algebraic structure of the cost matrices.